 Taking Responsibility for Triggers and Your Mental Health

 I believe what it comes down to is people not taking responsibility for their mental health and their own triggers.
 They want to be spoon-fed safety.
 They want someone else to make the decision that these words or images are too scary and they should stay away.
-And what’s more, is I think people never want to feel even uncomfortable.
+And what’s more, I think people never want to feel even uncomfortable.

-But, I’ve got news for you: discomfort is a part of life.
+But I’ve got news for you: discomfort is a part of life.
 Not everything is squeaky clean and shiny.
 Some things are dirty and gritty.
 Some things are painful.
 Some things are god-awful.
 That is life.
 And people who create art do it to talk about life, in all its facets.

 And from that dirty, gritty, painful, god-awful reality, incredible art is born.
 Incredible words are written.
 Incredible colors are painted.
 Extraordinary things are achieved.
 And this doesn’t happen when we worry about triggering everyone all the time.